jurteam/jur-node/README.md

 1. Create a user called `node` with optimal permissions
 2. Copy binary file to `/home/node/bin/jur-node`
 3. Copy [spec file](https://github.com/jurteam/jur-node/blob/fix/readme/res/jurMainnetSpecRaw.json) to `/home/node/jurMainnetSpecRaw.json`
-4. Follow the instructions to create a systemd config file from the [Archive node section](#archive-node).
+4. Follow the instructions to create a systemd config file from the [Archive Node section](#archive-node).
 You need to remove `--pruning=archive` from the config and replace it with:

 ```ini
 --pruning 1000  --validator